 Injectable treatments designed to minimize early signs of aging include a menu of dermal fillers and neurotoxins such as BOTOX, XEOMIN®, and Dysport®.
 KYBELLA®, which reduces the appearance of a double chin, is another injectable treatment.

-Not all fillers, however, are the same.
+Not all fillers are the same, and they can serve different purposes.
 Different types of fillers include:

 Hyaluronic acid (HA): These are the most common type of fillers, such as the collection of JUVÉDERM® and Restylane® products.
 HA is naturally found in the skin, with its main function being to retain water to keep your tissues well lubricated and moist.
 Fillers use a synthetic form of HA formulated in gels of varying consistencies to restore volume.